Do you want to live an exciting experience teaching in a Spanish School?

 Completed applications consist of: an English Language Assistant Profile, an ELA application, a letter of recommendation and a current CV/résumé.

-CVs/résumés should highlight your academic credentials and all experience working with children (teaching, assisting, working in a camp or after school program, volunteer work, etc.)
+CVs/résumés should highlight your academic credentials and all experience working with children (teaching, assisting, working in a camp or after school program, volunteer work, etc.).
+Please, include a photo in the CV because if accepted the school would like to know what his/her future ELA looks like.

 Letters of Recommendation should be written by someone who has known you for at least one year and who can attest to your personal, professional, and/or academic achievements and accomplishments.
 Recommendations should highlight your experience working with children and your ability to adapt to new situations or any achievements pertinent to the position.
 The letter should not be from a friend or relative.
 The letter can be in English or Spanish and must be in PDF format.